-Thursdays Advisory Groups and Working Parties and adjourned, special or additional meetings thereof.
+Thursdays - Advisory Groups and Working Parties and adjourned, special or additional meetings thereof.

-- The Monday following Council Meetings, or the Tuesday if the Monday is a Bank Holiday, shall be kept clear of meetings to facilitate adjournment of Council to that day. - (iii) The weeks in which scheduled Council Meetings fall will normally be kept clear of other meetings. - (iv) The Calendar of Meetings shall generally include a two-week recess at Christmas and no meetings in August.
+- (ii) The Monday following Council Meetings, or the Tuesday if the Monday is a Bank Holiday, shall be kept clear of meetings to facilitate adjournment of Council to that day. - (iii) The weeks in which scheduled Council Meetings fall will normally be kept clear of other meetings. - (iv) The Calendar of Meetings shall generally include a two-week recess at Christmas and no meetings in August.

-8.078.0 Notice of and Summons to Meetings
+8.0 Notice of and Summons to Meetings

-The Democratic Services Manager Appropriate Officer will give notice to the public of the time and place of any meeting in accordance with the Access to Information Rules.
-At least three five clear days before a meeting, the Democratic Services Manager Appropriate Officer will send a summons signed by him or her by post to every member of the Council or leave it at their usual place of residence.
-The summons will give the date, time and place of each meeting and specify the business to be transacted, and will be accompanied by such reports as are available. give notice to the public of the time and place if any meeting in accordance with the Access to Information Rules.
+The Appropriate Officer will give notice to the public of the time and place of any meeting in accordance with the Access to Information Rules.
+At least five clear days before a meeting, the Appropriate Officer will give notice to the public of the time and place if any meeting in accordance with the Access to Information Rules.
 The agenda for a meeting will give the date, time and place of meeting, specify the business to be transacted, and will be accompanied by such reports as are available.

-9.089.0 Chair of Meeting
+9.0 Chair of Meeting